Ori-Jakob/CLI-GUI-FS/README.md

 # CLI-GUI-FS
 A simple proof of concept for creating a CLI GUI that can traverse the file system.\
-By default, the menu will open in the current working directory.
+By default, the menu will open in the current working directory.\
+Needs the `keyboard` library to be installed to correctly detect keyboard inputs.

 # Controls